- Organization Modeling in Orchestrator

 - Click Update.
-The values of all the input parameters are saved.
+The values of all the input arguments are saved.
 For more information on how to fill in these values, please click here.

-You can also remove the value of an input parameter by clicking the corresponding Clear Value button.
+You can also remove the value of an input argument by clicking the corresponding Clear Value button.